Limpopo: The Rise of Mapungubwe

+The Mapungubwe treasures are primarily located at the University of Pretoria's Mapungubwe Collection.

 Geography

 Limpopo Province shares international borders with districts and provinces of three countries: Botswana's Central and Kgatleng districts to the west and northwest respectively, Zimbabwe's Matabeleland South and Masvingo provinces to the north and northeast respectively, and Mozambique's Gaza Province to the east.
 Limpopo is the link between South Africa and countries further afield in sub-Saharan Africa.
 On its southern edge, from east to west, it shares borders with the South African provinces of Mpumalanga, Gauteng, and North West.
 Its border with Gauteng includes that province's Johannesburg-Pretoria axis, the most industrialised metropolis on the continent.
-The province is at the centre of regional, national, and international developing markets.
+The province is central to regional, national, and international developing markets.

 Limpopo contains much of the Waterberg Biosphere, a massif of approximately 15000 km2 which is the first region in the northern part of South Africa to be named a UNESCO Biosphere Reserve.

+The northern portion of the most well-known game reserve in South Africa, the Kruger National Park, is located in the province.
+This includes famous gates like Pafuri and Punda Maria.
+This area is renowned for its distinctive landscapes which include a greater density of Baobab trees and fever tree forests alongside the Levubu River.
+It is an important component of the greater Great Limpopo Transfrontier Park, a vast conservation area that connects Zimbabwean and Mozambican national parks with Kruger.

+The far northern region is home to the Soutpansberg mountain range.
+A sizeable natural salt pan at its western end is the source of its name which translates to "Salt Pan Mountain" in Afrikaans.
+The range, which stretches roughly 107 km from east to west, is a prominent feature of the area.
+In addition to being home to many plant and animal species that are unique to Earth, it is a recognised hotspot for biodiversity (Vhembe Biosphere Reserve) and has great cultural significance.

+The Magoebaskloof is a mountain pass that is accessible by the R71 road between Tzaneen and Haenertsburg.
+It literally translates to "Makgoba's ravine" and is named after Chief Makgoba.

+It is a naturally occurring evergreen subtropical forest that covers a verdant mountainous region.
+Before being conquered by Afrikaners, the small kingdom of Makgoba existed in this region.
+The Debengeni (Dibekeni) waterfalls, Magoebaskloofdam, and numerous forest hiking trails are just a few of the natural wonders that make Magoebaskloof a popular tourist destination today.

 Law and government

-The current Premier of Limpopo Province is Stanley Mathabatha, representing the African National Congress.
+The current Premier of Limpopo Province is Phophi Ramathuba, representing the African National Congress.